FuelWatch and fuel prices

 The Government (Commonwealth, State or Territory) does not set or control fuel prices in Australia.

-Petrol price cycles in other areas
+Petrol price cycles in the rest of Australia

 Petrol price cycles in the Eastern state capital cities vary in size and length.
-Eastern states’ drivers are also impacted by fluctuations within the day, making it difficult to compare stations and get the cheapest fuel.
+Eastern states’ drivers also face price changes during the day.
+This makes it difficult to compare stations and get the cheapest fuel.
+For information on petrol price cycles in the Eastern states visit the ACCC’s website.

 FuelWatch logo - Web JPG